Quantum Haecceity: Symmetrization and exchange: some concerns

-However, again, the term ``permutation invariance'' seems to be used in two disparate ways that often seem conflated in the literature.
+Thus, the term ``permutation invariance'' seems to be used in two disparate ways that often seem conflated in the literature.
 These are: (i) to characterize a putative invariance of the individual product states under a permutation of the indices; and (ii) to describe a requirement to {\it construct} states that are invariant (up to an overall phase) under permutation of the indices (which of course yields the symmetrized states).
 The EE interpretation, based on the idea that there is a redundancy of description involved in each of the direct product states under permutation, appears committed to (i), which we have already critiqued above.
-On the other hand, regarding (ii), if all one means by ``permutation invariance'' is that we don't already have it with the direct product states, but need to construct symmetrized states that {\it are} invariant under permutation, then of course such states are trivially PI by construction.
-Then the issue is a different one: i.e.: ``{\it why} do we need to impose permutation invariance on the physically relevant states?'', which is at least indirectly addressed in the current work.
+On the other hand, regarding (ii), if all one means by ``permutation invariance'' is that we don't already have it with the direct product states, but need to construct symmetrized states that {\it are} invariant under permutation, then of course such states are PI (but only up to a phase for the antisymmetric states) by construction.
+Then the issue is a different one: i.e.: ``{\it why} do we need to impose a form of permutation invariance on the physically relevant states?'', which is at least indirectly addressed in the current work.

 Now let us consider objection (2), that taking symmetrization as a postulate arising from a redundancy of description neglects specific physics: